jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    in :n:`Eval @ident in` or ``eval`` constructs.
 This command accepts the :attr:`local` attribute, which indicates that the reduction will be discarded at the end of the file or module.
-For the moment, the name is not qualified.
+The name is not qualified.
 In particular declaring the same name in several modules or in several functor applications will be rejected if these declarations are not local.
 The name :n:`@ident` cannot be used directly as an Ltac tactic, but